SensehacK/dev-cheatsheet/ios/library/framework.md

 Dynamic - binds symbols at runtime execution.
 Recommended approach to save storage.
 But has performance costs when the compiler does dynamic linking with `Mach-O` llvm and other process stuff.

+Dynamic libraries are most of the times slow since it will link those library on app startup.
+Static won't have to deal with linking on app startup but it will increase the app size.
+Also it could be fast but depends on how many libraries you load at startup.

+Embedding in the app executable or not.

 ### Framework
 It is a bundle of resources.
 Could include code, assets, bridging headers, documentation, UI code etc.
 In this also you can static or dynamic framework - same concept applies about generating / linking those assets internally.
 There is always a cost for storage or performance you have to pay with any approach.